hackclub/hackclub/workshops/compound-interest-calc/README.md

 So, let's head over to [Repl.it](https://repl.it) and create a new *repl*.
 Choose Python as the language and the the name of your project.

 First, we will be printing up some stuff and then we'll slowly move towards the logic.
-Now there are two types of interests that we are gonna calculater.
+Now there are two types of interests that we are gonna calculator.
 The first one is gonna be  the simple interest calculation and the other is gonna be a compound interest calculation.
 Now, when we calculate compound interest, there are some specific terms which need to know and understand.
 This can include things like *monthly investment, interest on investment, principal, etc.* Thus, be sure to understand these terms first and later move over to the project.

 Let's first print something cool to start with so to enhance the user's experience.